Mat1az/ps2-cheatsheet/README.md

 # PS2 HDD Internal - POPSTARTER
-Guide to set-up POPSTARTER on PS2 with internal HDD (PS2 FAT or PS2 7000x IDE Hardmod)
+Guide to Setting Up POPSTARTER on PS2 with an Internal HDD (PS2 FAT or PS2 7000x IDE Hardmod)

 ## Directory Structure
  - **__.POPS**: